asierzd/asierzd/README.md

 > ### Content

-- **Programming-Fundamentals-in-C-Practices:** Agenda programmed in C with arrays and pointers for the Programming Fundamentals subject.
+- **Programming-Fundamentals-in-C-Practices:** Agenda programmed in C using linked lists, implemented with arrays, pointers and structs for the Programming Fundamentals subject.
 - **Algorithms-And-Complexity-Practices:** Practices from Algorithms and Complexity subject.

 #